bryon82/Sail-a-dex/README.md

 ## Installation
 Place the Sail-a-dex folder (not the contents, the whole thing) into the Sailwind/BepInEx/Plugins folder.
-If upgrading from v1.0.0 delete the old Sail-a-dex from the BepInEx/plugins folder first.
+If upgrading from v1.0.0 delete the old Sail-a-dex.dll from the BepInEx/plugins folder first.